 Students and applicants who desire information beyond what is written in University publications may contact the Disability Services Office.
 If after contacting this office there remains a desire for additional information, students may contact the University’s Equal Opportunity Officer.

 This policy was adopted from Title III of the Americans with Disabilities Act, 42 U.S.C.A. § 12181 et seq.
 (1993), 28 C.F.R. § 36.101 et seq.
 The National Joint Committee on Learning Disabilities, Journal of Learning Disabilities, Volume 22, Number 2, February 1987, Pages 109-112; and The University of Houston Law Center Handbook For Students And Applicants With Disabilities, August, 1993.

 Pepperdine University respects that the privacy of your Personal Health Information (“PHI”) is important to you.
 Therefore, effective August 1, 2014, we have updated our Notice of Privacy Practices (“NPP”).
 This NPP describes the collection, maintenance, and use of your PHI in the course of our business operations.

-Click here to view the updated NPP.
+To view the updated NPP please visit the website.
 You may also obtain a copy by contacting the Pepperdine University Department where you last received care.

 Students possessing valid Pepperdine student ID cards may use the fully equipped athletic facilities at the Malibu campus during specified times.
 These facilities include tennis courts, pool, track and field, and the gym, which contains an exercise room.